tolybg/Triggers/README.md

 The commands below are if you are using Git from the command line - you can also use the VS Code built-in [source control functionality](https://code.visualstudio.com/docs/editor/versioncontrol).

-Stage your updated Homework class using the following command:
+Stage your new/updated classes and triggers using the following commands:

 `git add force-app/main/default/classes`

+`git add force-app/main/default/triggers`

 and then commit the changes :